run your first pipeline

 in:

-You can achieve the same thing by running a pipeline where you set the context in the pipeline yaml rather than passing in as the 2nd positional argument:
+You can achieve the same end-result by hard-coding the string you want to echo into the pipeline yaml rather than passing it in from the cli as a positional argument:

 $ pypyr magritte